Boston Common: 17th century

-Boston's common field

-However, the Episcopalian Blaxton quickly tired of the Puritan church fathers and the difficulty of retaining such a large plot of land in a town that had grown to nearly 4,000 people by 1633.
-This led Blaxton to sell all but six of his 50 acres back to Winthrop in 1634 for ₤30 ($5,455 adjusted).
+However, Blaxton quickly tired of his Puritan neighbors and the difficulty of retaining such a large plot of land in a town that had grown to nearly 4,000 people by 1633.
+This led him to sell all but six of his 50 acres back to Winthrop in 1634 for £30 ($5,455 adjusted).
 The governor purchased the land through a one-time tax on residents amounting to 6 shillings (around $50 adjusted) per person.
-Those 44 acres became the town commons of Puritan Boston and today form the bulk of Boston Common.
+Those 44 acres became the town commons of Boston and today form the bulk of Boston Common.

-The Common was used for a variety of purposes until its formal conversion into a public park during the 1830s.
-These uses gradually became more urban as the city developed, shifting from pastureland, to military drilling field, execution grounds, public gathering place and finally parkland.

 During the 1630s, the Common was used by many families as a cow pasture.
 This traditional use for a commons quickly ended when the large herds kept by affluent families led to overgrazing and the collapse of the Common as pastureland.
 In 1646, grazing was limited to 70 cows at a time.
 The Common continued to host cows until they were formally banned in 1830 by Mayor Harrison Gray Otis.

-Further public uses

-Civic institutions

-What is now called the Granary Burying Ground, located at the southern edge of the Common, was established in 1660.
-Two years later, part of this land was separated from the Common, with the southwest portion used for public buildings—including a granary and house of correction—and the north portion dedicated to an almshouse (probably the first in the Thirteen Colonies).
+The Granary Burying Ground located at the southern edge of the Common was established in 1660.
+Two years later, part of this land was separated from the Common, with the southwest portion used for public buildings—including a granary and jail—and the north portion dedicated to an almshouse (probably the first in the Thirteen Colonies).